-- 6. After receiving confirmation of your course selections, report any errors immediately to your advisor and/or counselor. - 7.
+- 6. During the designated time period input you course selections into PowerSchool. - 7.
+After receiving confirmation of your course selections, report any errors immediately to your advisor and/or counselor. - 8.
 Understand that the courses selected at this time will be the schedule of courses for the following year.